WPPDmutual/Stock-Trading-Bot/README.md

  ### Intrinio API

+This script retrieves data from an API known as intrinio, daily data for up to 30 years.

 The same simple rationale of the SEC Filings script applies here: insert the appropriate data in the respective variables and run the script.

  ```
 var upper = "2018-01-12";